Indosolar Ltd Directors Report.

-The Board has pleasure in presenting the Tenth Annual Report on business and operations of the Company for the year ended 31st March 2015.
+The Board has pleasure in presenting the Eleventh Annual Report on business and operations of the Company for the year ended 31st March 2016.

 2. PERFORMANCE REVIEW

-Your Directors feel that the Company will be seeing a turn around in the coming quarters keeping in view the certain measures taken or expected to be taken by the Government to support of the domestic manufacturers in India viz. domestic content requirement policy, viability gap funding policy etc.
+Your Directors feel that the Company will be seeing a turnaround in the financial year 2016-17 keeping in view the certain measures taken or expected to be taken by the Government to support of the domestic manufacturers in India viz. domestic content requirement policy, viability gap funding policy etc.

-During the year under review, the Company has not transferred any amount to any reserves due to heavy losses incurred.
+During the year under review, the Company has not transferred any amount to reserves due to losses incurred.

-Due to non availability of profit, the Board does not recommend any dividend for the year ended 31st March 2015
+Due to non availability of Profit, the Board does not recommend any dividend for the year ended 31st March 2016.

 5. STATUS OF IMPLEMENTATION OF 250 MW PROJECT